Financial Aid Resources

 2026–2027 Federal Loan Update

-Congress passed the One Big Beautiful Bill Act (OBBBA) in July 2025, which introduced several changes affecting federal student loan amounts, effective July 1, 2026, for the 2026-2027 award year.
-This update includes adjustments to loan amounts for less than full-time enrollment and changes to overall borrowing limits, and how these changes may apply to you.
+This document reflects SVA’s current understanding of new requirements as of April 24, 2026, and is subject to change.
+Congress passed the One Big Beautiful Bill Act (OBBBA) in July 2025, introducing several changes to federal student loan amounts effective July 1, 2026, including adjustments for less than full-time enrollment and changes to overall borrowing limits.

-- New Borrower– A student with no federal loans disbursed (student or parent) for their current SVA program prior to July 1, 2026.
+- New Borrower — A student with no federal loans disbursed (student or parent) for their current SVA program prior to July 1, 2026.

-Direct Graduate PLUS Loan is no longer available to graduate students
+- Direct Graduate PLUS Loan is no longer available to graduate students.

-Within the $157,500 overall limit, the aggregate limits apply of $57,500 for undergraduate borrowing and $100,000 for graduate-level borrowing
+- Within the $157,500 limit: $57,500 aggregate for undergraduate borrowing; $100,000 for graduate-level borrowing.